chunguangwang/fangtingprahl/README.md

 User Guide

-0 To use the calculator, please use this link http://algebra.chunguangpenisula.com/calculator.html or download the calculator.html, jquery.cookie.js, main.js, Math.min.js to the same forder.
+0 To use the calculator, please use this link http://algebra.chunguangpenisula.com/calculator.html.

+  Or download the calculator.html, jquery.cookie.js, main.js, Math.min.js to the same forder.
-  Then open calculator.html in Chrome(Cookie may not work in Chrome), or Internet Explorer(Cookie works)
+  Then open calculator.html in Chrome(Cookie may not work in Chrome on local folder), or Internet Explorer(Cookie works on local folder)

 1 Math expressions can be typed in by keyboard, or by clicking graphical buttons on the calculator， by clicking enter button, if the expression is mathematically meaningfull, the calculator will evaluate